zulbakar/AngularMaterialDesign/README.md

-# angular-material-boilerplate (coming soon)
+# angular-material-boilerplate
-angular material boilerplate
+A boilerplate for Material Design applications using Angular 1.x and Angular Material.